qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/plugins/plugins.rst

-* For educational purposes or whenever a minimalist approach is desired, the `minimal plugin template <https://github.com/wonder-sk/qgis-minimal-plugin>`_ provides the basic files (skeleton) necesary to create a valid QGIS Python plugin.
+* For educational purposes or whenever a minimalist approach is desired, the `minimal plugin template <https://github.com/wonder-sk/qgis-minimal-plugin>`_ provides the basic files (skeleton) necessary to create a valid QGIS Python plugin.
 * For a more fully feature plugin template, the `Plugin Builder <https://plugins.qgis.org/plugins/pluginbuilder3/>`_ can create templates for multiple different plugin types, including features such as